jrowellfx/renumSeq/README.md

 which are most
 typically used in CG post-production.

-`renumseq` allows you to renumber sequences with an offset, or give them a new `start` frame.
+`renumseq` allows you to renumber sequences with an offset or give them a new `start` frame.
 It also allows you adjust the padding of the frame numbers.

-`renumseq` borrows the syntax of the native output of [`lsseq`](https://github.com/jrowellfx/lsseq) to specify the sequence to be renumbered.
+`renumseq` uses the syntax of the native output of [`lsseq`](https://github.com/jrowellfx/lsseq) to specify the sequence to be renumbered.
 Therefore it is recommended to also install `lsseq` as it makes using `renumseq` easier.

-For example, use `lsseq` to list a sequence, then cut and paste its output as the arguments to `renumseq` with appropriate optional arguments for setting the offset etc.
+For example, use `lsseq` to list a sequence, then cut and paste its output as the arguments to `renumseq` with the appropriate arguments for setting the offset.

 `renumseq` was written to be safe in that it won't unintentionally overwrite any existing files